srikanth-s2003/shopmax-render/README.md

-# ShopMax: A Fashion E-Commerce Platform
+# ShopMax: E-Commerce Platform

 ShopMax is a user-friendly and responsive e-commerce platform built using **Django**.
-It allows users to browse, search, and manage a cart of fashion products seamlessly.
+It allows users to browse, search, and manage a cart of electronic products seamlessly.

 ## Live Demo
 The project is live and accessible at: [ShopMax on Render](https://shopmax-render.onrender.com/)